Death Angel: Lineup changes, Relentless Retribution and The Dream Calls for Blood (2008–2014)

-In November 2009, Sammy Diosdado was replaced by bassist Damien Sisson, formerly of the thrash bands Scarecrow and Potential Threat, as well as progressive instrumental 3-piece band Points North.
+In November 2009, Sammy Diosdado was replaced by bassist Damien Sisson, formerly of the thrash bands Scarecrow and Potential Threat, as well as progressive instrumental trio Points North.

-The bands sixth studio album Relentless Retribution was released in September 2010.
-The album was recorded at Audiohammer Studios in Sanford, Florida with producer Jason Suecof (Trivium, August Burns Red, The Black Dahlia Murder, All That Remains, Whitechapel, DevilDriver).
-It was the first Death Angel album recorded without longtime drummer Andy Galeon as well as without either of the Pepa cousins.
-Death Angel toured in support of Relentless Retribution for two-and-a-half years.
+The band's sixth studio album, Relentless Retribution, was released in September 2010.
+The album was recorded at Audiohammer Studios in Sanford, Florida with producer Jason Suecof (Trivium, August Burns Red, the Black Dahlia Murder, All That Remains, Whitechapel, DevilDriver).
+It was the first Death Angel album recorded without longtime drummer Andy Galeon or either of the Pepa cousins.
+Death Angel toured in support of Relentless Retribution for two and a half years.
 They embarked on the European Thrashfest tour in late 2010 with Kreator, Exodus and Suicidal Angels, and supported Anthrax and Testament on the Worship Music tour in North America three times (in October–November 2011, January–February 2012 and September–October 2012).

-Death Angel released their seventh album The Dream Calls for Blood on October 11, 2013.
-The album landed at #72 on the Billboard 200, making it the band's first chart entry since 1988's Frolic Through the Park, and their first to crack the Top 100 on the American charts.
+Death Angel released their seventh album, The Dream Calls for Blood, on October 11, 2013.
+The album landed at No. 72 on the Billboard 200, making it the band's first chart entry since 1988's Frolic Through the Park, and their first to debut on the Top 100 on the American charts.

 The Evil Divide and Humanicide (2015–2020)

-Death Angel entered the studio in late 2015 to begin recording their eighth studio album The Evil Divide.
+Death Angel entered the studio in late 2015 to begin recording their eighth studio album, The Evil Divide.
 The album was released on May 27, 2016 and peaked at number 98 on the Billboard 200, giving them their second highest chart position.
 They toured for two-and-a-half years in support of the album, opening for Slayer on their Repentless tour in North America, Testament on their Brotherhood of the Snake tour in Europe, and Sepultura on their Machine Messiah tour in Australia, as well as taking part in the 2018 edition of the MTV Headbangers Ball European tour, also featuring Exodus, Sodom and Suicidal Angels.

-The band began the recording sessions of their ninth studio album in mid-2018, again teaming up with producer Jason Suecof who they had worked with since Relentless Retribution.
-The resulting album Humanicide was released on May 31, 2019.
+The band began the recording sessions of their ninth studio album in mid-2018, again teaming up with producer Jason Suecof, who they had worked with since Relentless Retribution.
+The resulting album, Humanicide, was released on May 31, 2019.
 Prior to the album's release, they (along with Mothership) toured North America by supporting Overkill on their Wings of War tour.
 The band also toured Europe that summer, opening for bands such as Arch Enemy, Testament and Anthrax on selected dates as well as headlining their own shows, and was one of the performers on Megadeth's first-ever MegaCruise in October.

-In November 2019 the title track to Humanicide was nominated for the Grammy Award for "Best Metal Performance", becoming Death Angel's first ever Grammy nomination.
+In November 2019 the title track to Humanicide was nominated for the Grammy Award for "Best Metal Performance", becoming Death Angel's first Grammy nomination.
 The award ultimately went to Tool for their song "7empest".

 Death Angel continued touring into 2020 in support of Humanicide, including taking part in The Bay Strikes Back European tour with Testament and Exodus in February–March.